sajjadgohari/ML_Projects/Breast-Cancer-Detection/README.md

 The **K-Nearest Neighbors (KNN)** model is selected as the best classifier for this task, achieving the highest Test Accuracy of **0.991** while maintaining a perfect **1.000 Recall** score.

-# 🌟 Final Project Note: Foundational AI and Breast Cancer Detection 🎗️
+# 🌟 Note: Breast Cancer Detection 🎗️

 I was genuinely excited about this project, which I have now successfully completed as a foundational step in my learning journey!
 My intense interest in Artificial Intelligence (AI) was the primary driver that motivated me to start learning Machine Learning.
 After grasping the fundamental concepts and successfully completing several smaller practice projects, I finally embarked on this work—an initial, yet deeply meaningful, application in the fields of medicine and AI.